-Other income of \$2.5 million in 2019 and \$3.3 million in 2018 were primarily from a distribution from an affiliated entity that secured a contingent payment from a transaction that originally closed in 2012.
+2020 Other income includes a \$3.5 million gain on the sale of the Topeka Kansas AWS Spectrum license.
+2019 Other income of \$2.5 million were primarily from a distribution from an affiliated entity that secured a contingent payment from a transaction that originally closed in 2012.